mitsuhiko/lucumr/2023/2/17/the-killing-ai.rst

 It does not matter if the AI is sentient, it does not matter if the AI as real emotions.
-The problem is that the conversational interface is potent and that the AI is trained on a lot of human text input which unfortunately is probably enough to do real damange if that conversational interface is hooked up with something that has real world consequences.
+The problem is that the conversational interface is potent and that the AI is trained on a lot of human text input which unfortunately is probably enough to do real damage if that conversational interface is hooked up with something that has real world consequences.

-The gun is a bit of a contrieved example, but quite frankly the ability to perform HTTP requests is probably enough to be an issue over time.
+The gun is a bit of a contrived example, but quite frankly the ability to perform HTTP requests is probably enough to be an issue over time.
 If the AI is already summarizing with emotion I would not be surprised if we see AI leave some trace of it's behavior via HTTP requests.
 It probably will